General Dwight Filley

 About

-Davis was educated at Washington University Law School, though he was never a practicing attorney.
-He was, however, politically active in his home town of St. Louis and served as the city's public parks commissioner from 1911 to 1915.
+Dwight Davis was educated at Washington University School of Law, though he was never a practicing attorney.
+He was, however, politically active in his home town of Saint Louis and served as the city’s public parks commissioner from 1911 to 1915.
 During his tenure, he expanded athletic facilities and created the first municipal tennis courts in the United States.
-He served President Calvin Coolidge as Assistant Secretary of War (1923?25) and as Secretary of War (1925?29).
-He then served as Governor General of the Philippines (1929?32) under Herbert Hoover.
-His first wife, Helen Brooks, whom he married in 1905, died in 1932.[3]
-He married Pauline Sabin in 1936.
-He wintered in Florida from 1933 until his death, living at Meridian Plantation, near Tallahassee.[4]

 Media